 A variety of opportunities are available to Jennings County High School students that will increase the scope and sequence of a student's high school curriculum, prepare students with both knowledge and skills for post-high school, and can even earn college credit.
-In addition to the diploma requirements set forth by the State of Indiana & JCHS (Core 40, Core 40 with Technical Honors, and Core 40 with Academic Honors), students in JCSC may earn certification in a variety of pathways.
-Students can choose more than one Pathway.
-They are not exclusive!
+In addition to the diploma requirements set forth by the State of Indiana & JCHS (Core 40, Core 40 with Technical Honors, and Core 40 with Academic Honors), students at JCHS may earn certification in a variety of career and postsecondary options.
+Opportunities are not exclusive and can be used to the benefit of each individual student.

-ADVANCED PLACEMENT PATHWAY
+ADVANCED PLACEMENT COURSES